 Pictionary: Wedding Edition

 Divide the guests into teams of two and settle in for a rousing round of Pictionary.
 Remember that classic?
 Each team writes down words on slips of paper and the other team must draw whatever the word is and get their teammates to guess it.
-In the wedding edition, of course, all the words must be related to the wedding.
+In this edition, of course, all the words must be wedding-related.

 Over or Under

 Have someone gather intel from the bride on facts about her relationship or partner that pertain to numbers.
-For example, how many wedding venues they looked at, how many children she wants, or how many years ago they met.
+For example, how many wedding venues they looked at, how many children they want, or how many years ago they met.
 Then print the questions as facts with arbitrary numbers and have guests guess if the numbers provided are too high, too low, or accurate.